midi-ld/midi2rdf/README.md

 ## Documentation

-Please check out the [MIDI Linked Data documentation](https://github.com/midi-ld/documentation) for additional details on how to browse MIDI files as Linked Data, link and query them, etc.
+Please check out the [MIDI Linked Data documentation](https://github.com/midi-ld/documentation) for details and tutorials on how to browse MIDI files as Linked Data, query them, etc.

 ## Papers & References